nuttchai/rcie-shopping-proxy/README.md

 docker push nuttchai/caddy:1.0.0
 ```

-3. Import docker image to docker compose file (DON'T FORGET TO USE SAME NETWORK)
+3. In remote device, import docker image from docker compose file (DON'T FORGET TO USE SAME NETWORK)